-Table 3: FOG generator fees
+Table 3: Special pretreatment fees

-Tuble 5.1 od generator rees FOG Permit Application Processing and Renewal No fee Routine and follow-up inspections and administrative No fee tasks All laboratory analyses fees associated a facility that is regulated by the OJRSA Actual costs + 15% administrative fee 4 FOG control device design and specifications review and approval fee for new, replacement, or modification \$20.00 per device for each review New, replacement, or modification inspection of a FOG control device Charged per hour with a one (1) hour minimum.
-Based on the hourly wage of the lowest pay classification of the Technical Services staff member(s) who has the necessary skills and training to perform the task.
+Special Pretreatment Device Application Processing and Renewal No fee Routine and follow-up compliance inspections and administrative tasks No fee All laboratory analyses fees associated a facility that is regulated by the OJRSA Actual analysis costs incurred by OJRSA (including those if an outside laboratory is used) + 15% Administrative Fee (only if outside laboratory is used) Special Pretreatment Device design and specifications review and approval fee for new, replacement, or modification \$20.00 per device for each review

+New, replacement, or modification inspection of a Charged per hour with a one (1) hour minimum.
+Based on the Special Pretreatment Device hourly wage of the lowest pay classification of the Technical Services staff member(s) who has the necessary skills and training to perform the task.
 The rate used shall be the midpoint of the current FY pay range + benefits costs at 34% of wage + small SUV according to current FEMA Rate Schedule (or GSA mileage rate for POV, if applicable).
-12
+10